 Sound biblical exegesis is fundamental to the contextualization process.

 We want to understand the Bible’s meaning in its historical and canonical context.
 We desperately need the humility to acknowledge that we all come to the Bible with a limited viewpoint.
-We use a cultural lens that invariably causes us to notice some things but overlook other important ideas.
+We use a cultural lens that invariably causes us to notice some things but overlooks other important ideas.
 Contextualization occurs whenever we interpret the text from within a cultural context, which is always.

 Therefore, we need to ask the practical question, “How do we intentionally account for this dynamic when interpreting the Bible?”
 This is a key question for everyone, including so-called “professional” Christians like theologians, pastors, and missionaries.